Electronic identification: Kids ID

 Although legally Belgian citizens only have to carry an ID from the age of 12, as of March 2009, a "Kids ID" has been introduced for children below this age, on a strictly voluntary basis.
 This ID, beside containing the usual information, also holds a contact number that people, or the child themselves, can call when they, for example, are in danger or had an accident.
 The card can be used for electronic identification after the age of six, and it does not contain a signing certificate as minors cannot sign a legally binding document.
 An important goal of the Kids-ID card is to allow children to join "youth-only" chat sites, using their eID to gain entrance.
 These sites would essentially block any users above a certain age from gaining access to the chat sessions, effectively blocking out potential pedophiles.

 Bulgaria

 Bulgaria introduced a limited scale proof-of-concept of electronic identity cards, called ЕИК (Eлектронна карта за идентичност), in 2013.

 Croatia

 Croatia introduced its electronic identity cards, called e-osobna iskaznica, on 8 June 2015.

 Denmark

 Electronic identities in Denmark, issued by banks and the government jointly, is named MitID.
-The former eID, NemID, was depreciated as of October 2023.
+The former eID, NemID, was deprecated as of October 2023.
 MitID authentication allows larger payments in MobilePay - a service used by more than half of the population as of 2017.